 where

 ACKTxTime is the time expressed in microseconds required to transmit an ACK frame, including preamble, PLCP header and any additional PHY dependent information, at the lowest PHY mandatory rate.

+For S1G STAs, the EIFS is set to DIFS.

 ACK procedure

 Instruction to Editor: Please make the following changes in subclause 9.3.2.8:

 After transmitting an MPDU that requires an ACK frame as a response (see Annex G), the STA shall wait for an ACKTimeout interval, with a value of aSIFSTime + aSlotTime + aPHY-RX-START-Delay, starting at the PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the ACKTimeout interval, the STA concludes that the transmission of the MPDU has failed, and this STA shall invoke its backoff procedure upon expiration of the ACKTimeout interval.
 If a PHY-RXSTART.indication primitive does occur during the ACKTimeout interval, the STA shall wait for the corresponding PHYRXEND.indication primitive to determine whether the MPDU transmission was successful.
 The recognition of a valid ACK frame sent by the recipient of the MPDU requiring acknowledgment, corresponding to this PHYRXEND.indication primitive, shall be interpreted as successful acknowledgment, permitting the frame sequence to continue, or to end without retries, as appropriate for the particular frame sequence in progress.
 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.
 In this instance, the STA shall invoke its backoff procedure at the PHY-RXEND.indication primitive and may process the received frame.
 An exception is that recognition of a valid data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.
+Other exceptions exist for S1G STAs as described in the following two paragraphs:

-Another exception exists under TXOP sharing relay operation: If an MPDU is transmitted by a STA associated with a relay AP under TXOP sharing relay operation, and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within aPHY-RX-START-delay is identical to the PARTIAL_AID corresponding to the BSSID of the root AP then the reception shall be accepted as a successful acknowledgement of the MPDU transmission.
-Another exception is when an AP transmits an MPDU to a Relay STA under TXOP sharing relay operation and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within aPHY-RX-START-delay is identical to the PARTIAL_AID corresponding to the DA of the transmitted MPDU shall be accepted as a successful acknowledgement of the MPDU transmission.
+Under TXOP sharing relay operation as described in 9.32n.3 (Procedures TXOP Sharing): If an MPDU is transmitted by a STA associated with a relay AP under TXOP sharing relay operation, and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within aPHY-RX-START-delay is identical to the PARTIAL_AID corresponding to the BSSID of the root AP then the reception shall be accepted as a successful acknowledgement of the MPDU transmission.
+In addition, when an AP transmits an MPDU to a Relay STA under TXOP sharing relay operation and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within aPHY-RX-START-delay is identical to the PARTIAL_AID corresponding to the DA of the transmitted MPDU shall be accepted as a successful acknowledgement of the MPDU transmission.

+Under Speed Frame Exchange operation as described in 9.32i (Speed Frame Exchange): If a data frame is sent as an immediate response to an MPDU requiring acknowledgement, the successful reception of the response frame shall be accepted as successful acknowledgement of the eliciting MPDU.

 24. Sub 1 GHz (S1G) PHY specification